arkarlov/react-style-stringify/README.md

 - Converts a single `CSSProperties` object to a CSS string.
 - Converts a `Record<string, CSSProperties>` map to a CSS string.
-- Automatically adds units (e.g., `px`) where necessary.
+- Automatically adds units (`px` by default) for numeric values.
-- Optionally injects the `!important` statement for each style property.
+- Optionally injects the `!important` statement for each css declaration.

 ## Installation